Rashidarshad8055/AYURMEDS/README.md

-• Ayurvedic Medicine Recommendation System: Developed a sophisticated system that suggests Ayurvedic medicine names based on classical texts such as Charaka Samhita, Sushruta Samhita, and symptom analysis.
+• Ayurvedic Medicine Recommendation System: Developed a sophisticated systems that suggests Ayurvedic medicine names based on classical texts such as Charaka Samhita, Sushruta Samhita, and symptom analysis.
 Implemented the backend using Python and the Django framework, ensuring robust and scalable performance.